About link load balancing

 The link load balancer uses pools to increase your available bandwidth, maximize throughput, and add redundancy.
 It combines the capacity of multiple external connections and balances the data requests across them proportionately.
 This is not the same as adding bandwidth shaping policies to mange traffic from applications, see our help topic, About shaping policies.
 You can only apply this to external connections.
-It works with traffic generated from services running on the Smoothwall Firewall itself, such as Guardian or Email relay and supports all external connection types, including dynamic DHCP and PPPoE.
+It works with traffic generated from services running on the Smoothwall Filter and Firewall itself, such as the Smoothwall Filter or Email relay and supports all external connection types, including dynamic DHCP and PPPoE.

 This does not support Bonding whereby multiple connections are presented as one.
 Bonding requires special equipment at both ends of the connection.
 However, your ISP might provide this.